MCRLdata-Sandbox/data_sandbox/README.md

 If this is your first time here, and you have questions about the whys, whats, and hows, please start with the **sandbox_intro**

+If you want a simple summary of seasonal Sequim Bay conditions off the dock (geared towards boating ops), check out **Sequim Bay seasonal summary**

 If you want to download MCRLdata datasets currently available on the sandbox, please visit **mcrl_data**

 If you want to pull data programmatically into R, please see the **Accessing MCRLdata in R**